Local entropy production rate of run-and-tumble particles

 We have applied our general formalism to analyze in detail two relevant cases which are interesting for their biological or physical relevance.
 The first one is that of space-dependent velocity, suitable for describing photokinetic {\itshape E. coli} bacteria, whose speed can be controlled by the local intensity of projected light patterns into the sample \cite{Elife2018}.
 We analyzed two different shapes of the velocity field, the piecewise constant case, where an analytical solution for the stationary distribution in the presence of thermal noise is available, and the case of sinusoidal velocity, for which it is possible to write a perturbation series with thermal diffusion as a small parameter.
 Numerical simulations corroborate exact and perturbative analytical expressions obtained in the two analyzed cases.
 The second situation analyzed is one in which a space-varying external force field is applied.
 We focused on the two paradigmatic cases of harmonic and piecewise linear potentials, which allow for exact analytical treatment.

 The analysis of local EPR profiles by varying swimmer parameters, with the presence of crossovers and peaks, provides interesting information to characterize the spatial localization of out-of-equilibrium processes in active systems.
-While the effects of a single source of energy injection, i.e. self-propulsion, leads to a clear correlation between local EPR and local speed of particles, it seems more difficult to disentangle the combined effect of an external force and the self-propulsion itself which can constructively or destructively interfere leading to dissipation peaks in unexpected regions.